microsoft/api-guidelines/graph/GuidelinesGraph.md

 define required operations and actions.

-At every step of your design you need to consider security, privacy and compliance as an intrinsic parts of your API implementation.
+At every step of your design you need to consider security, privacy and compliance as an intrinsic components of your API implementation.
 And finally based on your API resources, their behavior, and anticipated exceptions you need to identify potential error scenarios with secure and descriptive messaging.